 The top three fire cause classes for the Butte Unit have remained constant for the last several years.
-CAL FIRE has introduced a more robust education program has been implemented in an effort to reduce future ignitions, the One Less Spark Campaign.
-This Campaign is a multifaceted approach to education and outreach to reduce the cause and risks associated with wildfire within California.
-Here in Butte County it is expected to have 14 Roadside sign placed promoting fire prevention messages regarding the One Less Spark media campaign.
+CAL FIRE has introduced a more robust education program in an effort to reduce future ignitions, such as the "One Less Spark" campaign.
+This campaign is a multi-faceted approach to education and outreach to reduce the cause and risks associated with wildfire within California.
+Here in Butte County, it is expected to have 14 roadside signs placed promoting fire prevention messages regarding the "One Less Spark" media campaign.

-CAL FIRE/Butte County Fire, Fire Prevention Bureau and field personnel continue to actively conduct thorough and complete fire origin and cause investigations.
-As the investigations continue, the information collected will allow, the Prevention staff to have reliable data to help pinpoint trends and areas sensitive to wildland fires.
+CAL FIRE/Butte County Fire's Fire Prevention Bureau and field personnel continue to actively conduct thorough and complete fire origin and cause investigations.
+As the investigations continue, the information collected will provide reliable data, allowing Prevention staff to help pinpoint trends and identify areas sensitive to wildland fires.
 As these trends and sensitive areas are identified, the staff will diligently work to minimize or prevent these fire starts through education, engineering, and/or enforcement.

-To enhance the safety of homes during a wildfire event BTU has revised the Unit Defensible Space Inspection Program.
+To enhance the safety of homes during a wildfire event, BTU has revised the Unit Defensible Space Inspection Program.
 Defensible Space Inspectors and fire station personnel are conducting Residential Fire Hazard Inspections (LE-100 Inspections) within the identified communities at risk.
 In 2019 these inspectors conducted 4,250 inspections of inhabited homes.
 In 2020 Butte Unit fire station personnel completed 1,038 defensible space inspections and Forestry Aids completed 3,310 for a total of 4,348 inspections.
-Citations are issued to residents who fail to provide the required defensible space around their homes.
-This focused inspection program has been in effect since 2015 and continues in 2021.
+In 2021, 7,296 inspections were performed with 3,414 parcels identified as non-compliant with either Public Resources Code (PRC) 4291, Butte County Chapter 38A, or both.
+In 2022, 8,711 inspections were performed, with PRC4291 and/or Butte County Chapter 38A violations found during 4,386 inspections.
+This represents a doubling of inspection capacity since 2020.